 The first thing to be aware of is the sweetener used in the syrup.

-Many brands will use sorbitol as its sweetener of choice.
+Many brands will use sorbitol as their sweetener of choice.
 Sorbitol is a sugar alcohol that is digested slowly in the human body.
-It has a sweet taste, but can often cause unintended side effects.
+It has a sweet taste but can often cause unintended side effects.

-Since sorbitol is digested more slowly than others sweeteners, it is very likely to cause digestive issues after ingesting it.
+Since sorbitol is digested more slowly than other sweeteners, it is very likely to cause digestive issues after ingesting it.